Debugging Python in VSCode

 A breakpoint is a point in the code where the program’s execution will stop temporarily so that the program’s state can be examined.
 Breakpoints are helpful for debugging purposes because they allow the programmer to check the values of variables and see how the program is executing at that point.

-When you click on Run and Debug for the first time, you will get the option to select a debug configuration.
+When you click Run and Debug for the first time, you will get the option to select a debug configuration.
 For this tutorial, select Python File.

 Screenshot